How to Choose Linen Curtains - an Ultimate Guide

 There are a few heading styles of curtains: rod pocket linen curtains, tab top linen curtains, and multifunctional heading tape curtains.
 Typically, we start looking for curtains and drapes when the interior of the room is almost finished so it is important to choose curtains that work for your overall room interior.

 If there are a lot of details in your room and you need modest curtain panel choice, opt for monochromatic curtains in neutral, pastel shades, or in white color.
 This will provide a clean aesthetic and the room will appear light and inviting.
-Choose contrast colors, interesting prints, or color-block flax curtains if you love bold interior choices and want your curtains to act as the accent of the room.
+Choose contrast colors, interesting prints, or color-block linen curtains if you love bold interior choices and want your curtains to act as the accent of the room.

 Curtain rod seems like a small detail, but it can surely make the curtains pop and the help the room come together beautifully.
 Choose dark-coloured rod with light curtains for interesting contrast or go for natural wood coloured curtain rod to give the room warmth and natural feel.